-27. What are an employer's obligations regarding the health and safety of its employees?
+29. What are an employer's obligations regarding the health and safety of its employees?

-Employers must comply with the occupational health and safety obligations provided under relevant laws, such as the Factories Act (1951) (as amended in 2016), and the Shops and Establishments Law (2016).
+Employers must comply with the occupational health and safety obligations provided under relevant laws, such as the Occupational Safety and Health Law (2019), the Factories Act (1951) (as amended in 2016), and the Shops and Establishments Law (2016), and the Shops and Establishments Rules (2018).
 The statutes contain various provisions on occupational health and safety matters, such as fire and building safety, sanitation, dangerous substances, first aid, the reporting and investigation of workplace accidents and diseases, and more.
-A new Occupational Safety and Health Law, set to improve and integrate the provisions currently enshrined in separate laws, is currently under the final stage of review by parliament and is expected to become an official law in late February or March 2019.